leanprover/theorem_proving_in_lean4/propositions_and_proofs.md

 the language of dependent type theory, they carry no information beyond the fact that ``p`` is true.

-The two ways we have suggested thinking about the propositions-as-types paradigm differ in a fundamental way.
+The two ways we have suggested for thinking about the propositions-as-types paradigm differ in a fundamental way.
 From the constructive point of view, proofs are abstract mathematical objects that are *denoted* by suitable expressions in dependent type